The quirks of My Hero Academia part 2

 1- low absorption of light by the body tissues

 2- a lack of dispersion of light as it passes through the body

 3- minimal reflection of light when it hits the body

 Now one thing you will notice is that Toru is completely transparent, while many of the animals shown previously are not 100% transparent.
 Realistically Toru should have this issue because while skin and loose connective tissue could be altered to be transparent, bone and muscle need to be dense in order to perform their functions and could not be completely transparent.

 Tsuyu Asui- Frog form

-Tsuya has several different abilities associated with her quirk, but I will be focusing on her camouflage ability.
+While it might seem like Tsuya has multiple quirks it is just one quirk with several different abilities, but I will be focusing on her camouflage ability.
 While the chameleon is the most famous color changing animal, some frogs can also change their coloration in order to better blend in with their surroundings.
 (Which I did not know until I did the research for this article)

 The color change is caused by a structure known as a chromatophore, which is a cell or group of cells that contain pigment and light reflecting molecules.
 These structures are not a one size fits all solution, as there are several subclasses based on the color that an individual chromatophore can create.

 The chromatophores can be overlapped to improve the animal’s ability to create a variety of colors.
 Also, the chromatophores can be controlled by hormones or the nervous system.
 In Tsuyu’s case I think it is most likely nervous system control, which means she can change colors faster and have more control over the colors as well.

 I hope you guys enjoyed this little foray into the quirks of My Hero Academia, and if I missed anything or I didn’t cover your favorite quirks let me know.